 - Mediums: Cut paper, linocut, lithography, etching, laser cut, silkscreen, letterpress, drawing, watercolor, paint; Please no photograph no digital prints, no computer printouts, no origami

 - When in doubt keep image plain and simple

-- Make at least 5 of the same moth for visual grouping; you may make as many moths as you like, but you must have an edition of at least 5.
+- Make at least 5 identical moths for visual grouping; you may make as many moths as you like, but you must have an edition of at least 5.

 - Important: Moth shape must be cut out of paper.
 Please do not send moth with any background image or paper — just the outside contour as seen in the top image.

 - Share your photos progress and completed moth photos on our FB group page, Moth Migration Project

 Fine Print: All moths will become part of the MMP archive and used in future exhibitions.
 Each exhibition is documented, with photos available from my website.
 Your contribution will also be noted on my website and your name listed at each exhibit.
 There are no fees and no exchange of money involved.
 Your moths are carefully cataloged, put into a database, stamped with an ID and put into an individual envelope.
 The archive is available for multiple traveling multiple exhibitions.
 Due to the volume of contributors, I am unable to return the moths.